laempy/pyoints/README.md

 voxels are accordingly represented by three dimensional record arrays.

-Since all objects of a voxel or raster are also interpreted as a point cloud, spatial neighborhood queries, like nearest neighbours or distance search, can be performed with unified functions.
+Since all objects of a voxel or raster are also interpreted as a point cloud, spatial neighborhood queries, like nearest neighbors or distance search, can be performed with unified functions.
 Thus, each extension of `GeoRecords` provides a spatial index `IndexKD` to conveniently perform efficient neighborhood queries.
 The class `IndexKD` is a wrapper of different spatial